 What the Nissan Sentra does right

-In 2013, Nissan came out with an all-new Sentra, which sports an upscale look and more interior space than you'd expect in a compact.
-It can also be equipped with plenty of high-end amenities: leather seating, dual automatic climate control, and a Bose premium sound system.
+For 2016, Nissan revised the Sentra's styling, bringing it in line with its larger siblings.
+It can also be equipped with plenty of high-end amenities, including leather seating, dual automatic climate control, and a Bose premium sound system.

 What the Mazda3 does right

 The Mazda3 made quite a splash when it appeared in 2004.
 Few of its competitors looked as stylish or handled as well.
-Here was a stylish car with sporty handling.
+Here was a stylish car with sporty handling that was also affordable.

 A second-generation Mazda3 hit the market in 2009, and built on the previous car's strengths with SkyActiv technology that enhanced performance and economy.
-It makes good on Mazda's "zoom zoom" promise.
-The current Mazda3 is quick, agile and as much fun to look at as it is to drive.
+The latest iteration of the Mazda3 sets itself far apart from the Sentra with its standard 155-horsepower 2-liter engine and its optional 2.5-liter engine with 184 horses.

 Does Tradition Win Out Over Flash?